 The most important statement of the Kamm's circle is that the longitudinal force and the cornering force are directly dependent on each other, and that the #total force resulting from these individual forces cannot exceed the available maximum #frictional force.
 This insight results from the #forcesparallelogram from the "Theorem of #Pythagoras".

-When increasing the longitudinal force in the #acceleration phase and when non-guided vehicles is only possible when driving straight ahead.
+When increasing the longitudinal force in the #acceleration phase and when

 #Braking, we have less #cornering force available.